-We analyze adverse selection in the used car market using a new approach that treats a car as having some parts with symmetric information and others with asymmetric information.
-Using Consumer Expenditure Survey and Consumer Reports data, we find adverse selection corresponding to the engine, transmission, and, during colder months, air conditioning.
-We find sorting corresponding to the vehicle body, and, during warmer months, air conditioning.
-Adverse selection moderately reduces trade volume and quality in the secondhand market, and appears to be driven primarily by transitory as opposed to permanent aspects of quality.
+We analyze adverse selection in the used-car market using a new approach that considers a car as an assemblage of parts, some with symmetric information and others with asymmetric information.
+Using data from the Consumer Expenditure Survey and Consumer Reports, we examine both turnover and repair patterns.
+We find evidence of adverse selection due to the conditions of the transmission, engine, and, during colder months, air conditioning; and sorting due to the conditions of the vehicle body and, during warmer months, air conditioning.
+Our quantification exercises indicate that adverse selection may have a meaningful effect on trade volume and quality in the secondhand market.